Campus Improvement Plan

 - We create opportunities for staff to participate and engage in school-wide events and provide space and time for each one to give input on upcoming events and areas to purchase supplies and instructional resources to support student learning.

 - We have an active Guiding Coalition made up of team leaders and instructional leadership team members.
-We have campus committees in which teachers and staff are active.

 Problem Statements Identifying Staff Recruitment and Retention Needs